rixx/books.rixx.de/data/reviews/robert-galbraith/the-silkworm/index.md

   rating: 3
 ---

 Nice reading!
 I really enjoyed this case, even though it was based in the literary world (which most authors cannot really write about well).
-Cormoran continues to be a really cool lead – neither a hero, nor an anti-hero, nor some kind of Mary Sue.
+Cormoran continues to be a really cool lead – neither a hero, nor an anti-hero, nor some Mary Sue.

 Good tone and settings really drew me in.